jbudz/kibana/x-pack/README.md

 #### Debugging browser tests
 ```
-yarn test:karma:debug
+yarn test:browser:dev
 ```
 Initializes an environment for debugging the browser tests.
 Includes an dedicated instance of the kibana server for building the test bundle, and a karma server.
 When running this task the build is optimized for the first time and then a karma-owned instance of the browser is opened.
 Click the "debug" button to open a new tab that executes the unit tests.

 Run single tests by appending `grep` parameter to the end of the URL.
 For example `http://localhost:9876/debug.html?grep=ML%20-%20Explorer%20Controller` will only run tests with 'ML - Explorer Controller' in the describe block.

 #### Running server unit tests
-You can run mocha unit tests by running:
+You can run server-side unit tests by running:

 ```
-yarn test:mocha
+yarn test:server
 ```

 #### Running functional tests